stacksmith/trivial-rfc-1123/README.md

 The code started out in drakma and was shoehorned to be a standalone library for applications requiring minimal date parsing and printing.

-According to the authors, the following formats will be parsed:
+According to Drakma authors, the following formats will be parsed:

 ```
     Wed, 06-Feb-2008 21:01:38 GMT